mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 run(m)
 ```

-Note that these steps should be relatively consistent across models, where a repository for `ModelX` should contain a primary file `ModelX.jl` which exports, at minimum, a function named something like `getModelX` which returns a version of the model, and can allow for model customization within the call.
+Note that these steps should be relatively consistent across models, where a repository for `ModelX` should contain a primary file `ModelX.jl` which exports, at minimum, a function named something like `getModelX` or `construct_ModelX` which returns a version of the model, and can allow for model customization within the call.

 In this case, the function `getfund` has the signature
 ```